 order to count the current numbers of students and track graduates’ residency and career paths.
 Projects in progress include residency/MBA tracks and executive fellowships for

-"I pursued the MD/MBA program out of a desire to be able to straddle clinical practice with administration and effect positive change.
+"I pursued the MD/MBA program out of a desire to be able to straddle clinical practice with administrtion and effect positive change.
 I had no idea that the one year investment would fast forward my career by 10-15 years.
-Less than two years out of residency, I was promoted to Associate CMO over Quality, Patient Safety and Risk Management for LAC+USC Medical Center.
-Thank you Dr. Chandler for the opportunity and being an advocate for us!"
+Less than two years out of residency, I was promoted to Association CMO over Quality, Patient Safety and Risk Management for LAC+USC Medical Center.
+Thank you Dr. Chandler for the opportunity and being an advoate for us."

 Association of MD/MBA Programs